For budget preparation and post-award spending

 Attachment D: Insurance Statement (on form)

 Also required are the resume of the contractor, client list, and a W-9 form.
-All documents must be emailed to RF804@RFCUNY.org for review.
-Once approved by RF CUNY the funds will be encumbered on your account and a PO returned to you.
-The contractor can then begin work.
+The contractor can begin work once the MOU is approved by RF and the funds encumbered on your account.
 To pay the contractor for deliverables submit an E-payment request and attach a dated, numbered invoice that has been signed by the contractor.
-RFCUNY would issue payment directly to the contractor.
+RF CUNY would issue payment directly to the contractor.

 A note about PSC CUNY Research Awards